Updated: Feb 12

 Disclaimer: The opinions expressed by participants of the BackTable Podcast belong solely to the participants, and do not necessarily reflect the views of BackTable.

-Developing A Technique For Improved IVC Filter Placement
+Technique For Improved Argon Option ELITE IVC Filter Placement

 Successful IVC filter placement may be complicated by filter tilting within the IVC.
 Increased tilting decreases the filter’s efficacy in preventing pulmonary embolism.
-To circumvent this, Argon Medical designed an IVC filter with a hole at the apex of the filter to allow for OTW guidance and placement.
+To circumvent this, the Argon Option ELITE IVC filter has a hole at the apex of the filter to allow for OTW guidance and placement.

 [Michael Barraza] I was hoping you could just start by telling me a little bit about your IVC filter placement and retrieval programs at Columbia.